MohammedZaheed/IntelligentDocumentProcessing/README.md

 ## Usage

 1. **Upload your PDF document** to your S3 bucket.
-2. **Run the script** to extract and preprocess text using AWS Textract and NLTK.
+2. **Run the script** to extract text using AWS Textract.
+3. **Preprocess the extracted text** using NLP techniques.
-3. **Generate embeddings** using the Hugging Face sentence-transformer and store them in Pinecone.
+4. **Generate vector embeddings** and **store them** in Pinecone.
-4. **Start the conversation loop** and interact with the AI agent by asking questions.
-The agent will provide answers based on the document context and previous conversation history.
+5. **Ask questions** in a loop.
+   The system:
+   - Retrieves relevant document context,
+   - Queries **Titan Express** and **Titan Premier** models,
+   - **Evaluates** their answers automatically,
+   - **Selects and displays the best** response to you,
+   - **Maintains chat history** to improve follow-up answers.

 ## AI Agent Behavior
-This system uses memory to maintain context over multiple interactions.
-For example:
+This AI system remembers your previous questions and responses to maintain context throughout the conversation.
+It uses both document knowledge and prior dialogue to answer your follow-up questions intelligently.

+**Example Conversation:**
 ```
-User: What was the net revenue of Acme Corp in 2023?
-AI: Acme Corp reported a net revenue of $5.2 million in 2023.

-User: What contributed to that growth?
-AI: The main contributors were increased product sales in the North American market and the successful launch of their AI-driven analytics platform.

-User: Was there any decline in other segments?
-AI: Yes, there was a slight decline in the hardware division due to supply chain issues.
+Ask a question (or type 'exit' to quit): what is section 66A

+Answer from Premier:
+Section 66A of the Information Technology Act, 2000 of India was a provision that defined the punishment for sending offensive messages through communication services.

+[Evaluation Summary]
+Query Similarity: 0.450
+Context Similarity: 0.515
+Fluency: High (0.220)
+Final Score: 0.426
 ```

-The AI remembers your previous questions to enhance context and answer follow-ups accordingly.
+The system automatically evaluates:
+- **Query Similarity** (How close the answer is to the question),
+- **Context Similarity** (How well the answer matches the document context),
+- **Fluency** (Answer quality in English),
+- and selects the highest scoring answer.

 ## Example Use Case
-Assume your document is an annual report for a company.
-You might ask questions like:
+Assume your document is an annual company report.
+You might ask:
-- "What was the profit in 2022?"
+- "What was the revenue in 2022?"
-- "Which sectors performed best this year?"
-- "How does this year’s performance compare to last year?"

-The agent uses the document context along with conversation memory to provide accurate, context-aware answers.
+- "What led to the increase?"
+- "Were there any divisions that underperformed?"

+The agent will pull context from the document, maintain memory of previous queries, and continuously validate the best answer for you.

 ## Future Enhancements
-- Develop a Graphical User Interface (GUI) or REST API for easier interaction.
+- Build a Graphical User Interface (GUI) or REST API for easier interaction.
-- Support multiple documents simultaneously.
+- Support querying across **multiple documents**.
+- Improve conversation evaluation with more sophisticated scoring strategies.
-- Integrate with enterprise document processing pipelines.
+- Integrate into enterprise document pipelines.